lm3nitro/Projects/DNS/Pi-hole.md

 ![Pasted image 20240602171239](https://github.com/lm3nitro/Projects/assets/55665256/6241ee50-33fa-4190-a26e-62780fdf8378)

-6. Count for all dns calls that start with lh and is followed by any digit and a period and other words at the tail end
+6. Count for all DNS calls that start with lh and is followed by any digit and a period and other words at the tail end

 ```
 sudo cat pihole.log | grep -Po 'lh\d\.\w+' | wc -l